Skip to main content Skip to navigation

 RELIGION AND RESTORATION DRAMA: THE NEW PLAYS OF 1660-1720

-One of the most distinctive features of the changing religious and cultural landscape in England between 1660 and 1720 was the reopening of the theatres, after their closure in 1642.
-This reawakening generated a rich repertoire of new plays.
-This thesis seeks to examine how these plays treated religion, broadly conceived, and what they tell us about both drama and attitudes to religious institutions and faith.
-Literary scholars have analysed these plays for their political, social, and cultural importance, and religion has been reflected to some extent in this work, but the plays have not been studied primarily through a religious lens.
-Also, historians have researched and written in depth about religion in this period, but drama has only featured in a minor way as one of many sources.
+Literary scholars have analysed the plays for their political, social, and cultural importance, and religion has been reflected to some extent in this work, but the plays have not been studied primarily through a religious lens, as this study seeks to do.
+Similarly, historians have researched and written in depth about religion in this period, but drama has only featured in a minor way as one of many sources, and so my research also seeks to historicise the drama.
 Religion was one of the most ubiquitous issues of the period and the stage was one of its most striking cultural representations.
-This thesis brings together for the first time these two fundamental elements of life in England over the whole of the long Restoration period.
+My research brings together for the first time these two fundamental elements of life in England – religion and the stage - through the whole of the long Restoration period.

 PUBLICATIONS